 Skip to main content

-Topics are where Runwita stops being a meeting note app and starts being something else.
+Topics are where Runwita stops being a notes app and starts being something else.
 A topic is a recurring thread, a thing that comes up in multiple conversations, that you want to track over time.
-“Licensing model”, “Migration timeline”, “Onboarding flow redesign”.
-Each topic has a state (open, blocked, decided, resolved), a category, and a chronological log of touchpoints across engagements.
+“Licensing model”, “Phase 2 timeline”, “Onboarding flow redesign”.
+Each topic has a state (open, blocked, resolved), a category, and a chronological log of touchpoints across engagements.

 Why topics exist

-In meeting note apps, every meeting is a flat island.
+In conventional notes apps, every conversation is a flat island.
 You search for “licensing” and you get five separate transcripts, each with their own context, and you have to mentally stitch the arc back together.
 The thread isn’t first-class.
 In Runwita, the thread is the object.
 The engagements are how the thread accumulates new state.
 When you scroll a topic, you see:

-• Every prior touchpoint, in order, with the engagement it came from and what was said about the topic in that meeting.
+• Every prior touchpoint, in order, with the engagement it came from and what was said about the topic in that conversation.

 • A category (technical, commercial, governance, planning, relationship).

-• A status timeline, when it became blocked, when it unblocked, when it was decided.
+• A status timeline, when it became blocked, when it cleared, when it was resolved.

 That’s the value: the question “where did we land on the licensing question?” is one click, not a search.